realodix/awesome-flarum/README.md

 * [Money](https://github.com/AntoineFr/flarum-ext-money) - Give money to your users for different actions.
 * [Notify](https://github.com/manelizzard/flarum-notify) - Get notified about forum activity in Slack, HipChat, Gitter or Telegram.
 * [ReFlar Pretty mai](https://github.com/reflar/pretty-mail) - A Flarum extension that allows you to make custom html templates for emails.
+* [ReFlar UnCache](https://github.com/ReFlar/UnCache) - Automatically clear the cache when you enable a new extension.
 * [ReFlar User Management](https://gitlab.com/ReDevelopers/ReFlar/user-management) - Manage every aspect of your users, with style.
 * [Secure HTTPS](https://github.com/dav-is/flarum-ext-securehttps) - Changes all images using http to https.
 * [Url Transliterator](https://github.com/Avatar4eg/flarum-ext-transliterator) - Transliterator for urls.